-I would first like to say digital sensors are far superior to any film type and I do not care, you can argue the difference between digital Phase One backs vs’s large format film every day of the week.
-I don’t shoot film for the quality, I shoot film for the experience.
+I would first like to say digital sensors are far superior to any film type and I do not care, you can argue the difference between digital sensors and film stocks everyday of the week.
+I don’t shoot film for the quality, I shoot film for the experience and look.

 Film photography is so old it feels new to my generation, it is a way to step back and think more about the shot you are taking.
 If you have shot on film before you will know the excitement of waiting for your images to come back from the lab, wondering if you have got accurate exposures.
 The look of film photography pleases me more than digital as I enjoy the imperfections of film such as the grain and the dynamic range.